johnmartinsson/few-shot-learning-bioacoustics/notebooks/arbimon/README.md

 ## Query in Arbimon

 I simply create a job for each template [shot_1, shot_2, ..., shot_5], and [shot_1_tight, shot_2_tight, ..., shot_5_tight] for the corresponding file, e.g., ME1.wav, where the maximum number of detections per file is set to N=100000000, and the threshold is set to threshold=0.0.
-This is just so that we get all the queries with scores in the results.
-The results is exported as a .csv.
+This means that we get all the queries with corresponding scores in the results.
+The results are exported as a .csv.

 ![ME1 Arbimon annotations](./figures/ME1_arbimon_jobs.png)